Tidal Elevations and Datums in Buzzards Bay

 In any discussion of land elevations near the coast, it is important to understand and recognize that land elevations can be reported against different elevation datums.
 Vertical datums are the zero value to which you are measuring height.
 For tidal elevations, generally, mean lower low water (MLLW) is given as zero (the tidal datum).
 The elevation of MLLW relative to land elevation can vary within an estuary, and around Buzzards Bay.

-With respect to land elevations, prior to the 1980s, the zero land elevation (the datum) was measured against an average mean sea level calculated in 1929 over a large geographic area (called NGVD29, or the Sea Level Datum of 1929).
-This "Mean Sea Level" elevation, may or may not have coincided with any local mean sea level based on tidal records.
-After the 1980s, a new datum was adopted called NGVD88.
-On the subpages provided here are links and information about how LiDAR data sets can be transformed between these various datums.
-The figure below shows NGVD88 elevations typical for Buzzards Bay of coastal features referenced on this website.
-Note, for example that in our area, salt marshes (high and low marsh) generally occur somewhat above local mean sea level to the high tide line ("King Tide").
+With respect to land elevations, prior to the 1980s, the zero land elevation (the datum) was measured against an average mean sea level calculated in 1929 over a large geographic area (called NGVD 29 in the 1970s, and originally called the Sea Level Datum of 1929).
+This "Mean Sea Level" elevation may or may not have coincided with any local mean sea level based on tidal records.
+After the 1980s, a new datum was adopted called NGVD 88.
+On the subpages provided here, are links and information about how LiDAR data sets can be transformed between these various datums.
+The figure below shows NGVD 88 elevations typical for Buzzards Bay of coastal features referenced on this website.
+Note, for example that in our area, salt marshes (high and low marsh) generally begin at or somewhat above local mean sea level, and continue to the high tide line (HTL, also now called the "King Tide").
+Because of waves, currents, storms, and biological factors, the lower boundary of salt marshes is often somewhat above LMSL.
+Some scientific publications characterize the lower boundary of salt marshes as the tidal elevation "mean high water at neap tide" (MHWN).
+The low boundary of salt marshes are discussed in greater detail on our salt marsh boundary elevation page.

 Notes on the regulatory use of tidal elevations